Linda Cropper

 Linda Cropper is an Australian actress.
 She played Dame Nellie Melba in the 1987 television series Melba, becoming more widely known for her role as Geraldine Proudman in the TV series Offspring (2010-2017).
 She has featured in many other TV series and also has several film credits.
-In 2025 she plays a lead role as Lyn in the a dark comedy Birthright.
+She played a lead role in the 2025 dark comedy satire film Birthright.

 Career

 Television

 Cropper played Nellie Melba in the 1987 television series Melba.

 Other television credits include roles in ABC miniseries Palace of Dreams, Edens Lost, Ring of Scorpio, Bordertown, Wildside, Water Rats, All Saints, White Collar Blue, and The Pacific.
 She had a recurring role as Xhalax Sun during the third season of the Australian-American science fiction series Farscape.

 In 2024 she played Rose de Vigny over eight episodes in the mystery drama series High Country.

 Film

 Cropper's film credits include Teesh and Trude (2002), Little Fish (2005) and Fool's Gold (2008).

-She plays a lead role as Lyn in Australian filmmaker Zoe Pepper's feature film directorial debut, a dark satirical comedy called Birthright, which premiered at Tribeca Film Festival in New York City in June 2025.
+She played a lead role as Lyn (the mother) in Australian filmmaker Zoe Pepper's feature film directorial debut Birthright, a dark comedy satire reflecting the contemporary Australian housing crisis and its generational inequity.
+The film premiered at the Tribeca Film Festival in New York City in June 2025.